Published: 16:38, January 14, 2026 | Updated: 11:34, January 19, 2026

 ALSO READ: Passenger trips on cross-boundary high-speed railway hit 1m

 MTR and CRRC have been partners since 2006, building collaboration across areas, covering rail asset renewal, the application of innovative technologies and international business expansion.
-In July last year, MTR signed a deal with CRRC Guangdong, marking the firm’s first investment in the railway equipment industry in the neighboring province as it seeks to deepen integration across the rail industry value chain and unlock greater synergy.
+In July, MTR signed a deal with CRRC Guangdong, marking its first investment in the railway equipment industry in the neighboring province, as it seeks to deepen integration across the rail industry value chain and unlock greater synergy.

-Wang Xiaoyu, an assistant professor at the Thrust of Financial Technology unit of The Hong Kong University of Science and Technology (Guangzhou), sees the joint overseas expansion of MTR and CRRC as an important model for Hong Kong enterprises leveraging their strengths to serve national priorities, and integrating more deeply into the nation’s broader development strategy on the world stage.
+Wang Xiaoyu, an assistant professor at the Financial Technology Thrust of the Hong Kong University of Science and Technology (Guangzhou), sees the joint overseas expansion of MTR and CRRC as an important model for Hong Kong enterprises leveraging their strengths to serve national priorities, and integrating more deeply into the nation’s broader development strategy on the world stage.

-In particular, under the Belt and Road Initiative, where railways are a critical component of infrastructure connectivity, Wang expects closer collaboration between Hong Kong and the Chinese mainland in accelerating the global expansion of rail services to achieve an even greater impact.
+In particular, under the Belt and Road Initiative, where railways are a critical component of infrastructure connectivity, Wang said he expects closer collaboration between Hong Kong and the Chinese mainland to accelerate the global expansion of rail services to achieve an even greater impact.

-Chinese-manufactured metro trains currently not only serve passengers in Hong Kong, but have also been exported to markets like the United States, Turkey and the European Union.
-MTR has also expanded beyond the SAR, operating rail projects in mainland cities, such as Shenzhen, Beijing and Hangzhou, while managing major rail networks in Australia, Sweden and the United Kingdom.
+Chinese-manufactured metro trains currently not only serve passengers in Hong Kong, but have also been exported to markets like the United States, Turkiye and the European Union.
+MTR also operates rail projects in mainland cities, such as Shenzhen, Beijing and Hangzhou, while managing major rail networks in Australia, Sweden and the United Kingdom.

 “With Chinese technology advancing to the forefront of high-end manufacturing sectors, such as rail transit, ‘China standards’ are increasingly demonstrating their potential to gain international standing.
 Through Hong Kong’s globally connected platform, this process of recognition is accelerating,” he said.

-Supported by its global outlook, a professional service ecosystem and an internationally-recognized operating framework, Hong Kong plays what Du calls an “irreplaceable role” to help ensure that Chinese standards retain their technological sophistication, while achieving adaptability and credibility across markets.
+Supported by its global outlook, a professional services ecosystem, and an internationally recognized operating framework, Hong Kong plays what Du calls an “irreplaceable role” to help ensure that Chinese standards retain their technological sophistication, while achieving adaptability and credibility across markets.

-Beyond MTR-CRRC cooperation, the SAR has more to offer, said Du, citing Westwell Technology -- a Shanghai-based company specializing in artificial intelligence-powered autonomous vehicles for the logistics industry -- which completed ISO-compliant safety risk assessments for its autonomous terminal tractors with the support of the HKPC, enabling pilot deployment at Hong Kong’s port terminals and using the project as a reference case to facilitate its expansion into overseas markets.
+Beyond the MTR-CRRC cooperation, the SAR has more to offer, said Du, citing Westwell Technology — a Shanghai-based firm specializing in artificial-intelligence-powered autonomous vehicles for the logistics industry.
+With the support of the Hong Kong Productivity Council, Westwell completed ISO-compliant safety risk assessments for its autonomous terminal tractors, enabling pilot deployment at Hong Kong’s port terminals and using the project as a reference case to facilitate its expansion into overseas markets.

-Beijing-headquartered AI driverless technology company, UISEE, is another case in point.
-Through internationally-benchmarked, scenario-based testing and optimization conducted in Hong Kong, the firm has adapted its autonomous driving technology to meet the stringent requirements of environments, such as airport restricted zones, supporting its expansion into Southeast Asian and Middle Eastern markets.
+Similarly, Beijing-based AI driverless technology firm UISEE conducted its internationally benchmarked, scenario-based testing and optimization in Hong Kong.
+The firm has adapted its autonomous-driving technology to meet the stringent requirements of environments, such as airport restricted zones, supporting its expansion into Southeast Asia and Middle East.

-“Not to mention that autonomous driving solutions originating from Hong Kong International Airport are increasingly emerging as globally-accepted technical standards,” Du noted.
+“Not to mention that autonomous-driving solutions originating from Hong Kong International Airport are increasingly emerging as globally accepted technical standards,” Du said.

 Contact the writer at sophialuo@chinadailyhk.com